Convergence of discrete Aubry-Mather model in the continuous limit: Introduction

+We consider the following two equations: the {\it PDE cell equation} and the {\it discounted PDE cell equation},

+where $u(x)$ and $u_\delta(x)$ are understood in the viscosity sense.
+Our main objective is to describe an ergodic approximation scheme for each equation.

-is a degenerate PDE equation of first order; $P\in\mathbb{R}^d$ is a parameter, ($\bar H, u)$ are the two unknowns: $\bar H(P)$ is a scalar and $u(x)$ is a continuous periodic function solution in the viscosity sense.
-The constant $\bar H(P)$ is unique and called the {\it effective energy}.
-This equation has first been studied by Lions, Papanicolaou and Varadhan \cite{Lions'87}.
+Equation \eqref{equation:PDEcellEquation} is a degenerate PDE equation of first order with two unknowns $(\bar H, u)$.
+The constant $\bar H$ is unique and is called {\it effective Hamiltonian}.
+The function $u(x)$ is $C^0$ periodic but may not be unique.
+Equation \eqref{equation:DiscountedCellEquation} is more regular and admits a unique $C^0$ periodic solution $u_\delta(x)$.
+Equation \eqref{equation:PDEcellEquation} has first been studied by Lions, Papanicolaou and Varadhan \cite{Lions'87}.
 A comprehensive treatment may be found in Crandall, Ishii and Lions \cite{Crandall'92}, Bardi and Capuzzo-Dolcetta \cite{BardiDolcetta'97} or Barles \cite{Barles'94}.
 Some recent overviews may be found in the articles \cite{Ishii2013,Barles2013}.
-A new approach has been initiated by Fathi \cite{Fathi'97_1, Fathi'97_2, Fathi'08} by transfering the problem into a Lagrangian setting.
-Let $L(x,v)$ be the Legendre-Fenchel transform of $H(x,p)$.
-We call $L$ the {\it Lagrangian} of the system and we notice that $L$ is again $C^2$, strictly convex with respect to $v$, and superlinear.
-The Legendre-Fenchel transform of $H(x,P+p)$ is the Lagrangian $L(x,v) - Pv$.
-The constant $\bar H(P)$ is also called the {\it Ma\~n\'e critical value}; it has been considered for the first time by Ma\~n\'e \cite{Mane'96} and then developed by Contreras and Iturriaga \cite{Contreras'99}.
-The ergodic definition of the Ma\~n\'e critical value is given by many equivalent definitions.
-We choose the following definition

-where the infimum is taken over absolutely continuous paths over $[-t,0]$.
-(Note that the limit exists since the function $\inf_\gamma \int_{-t}^0$ is super-additive as a function of $t$).
-The unknown $u(x)$ is called weak KAM solution by Fathi \cite{Fathi'97_1,Fathi'97_2,Fathi'08}.
-It is easy to see that the PDE cell equation is equivalent for Tonelli Hamiltonian to an additive eigenvalue problem for a semi-group of non-linear operators.
-We call {\it ergodic cell equation}